element-hq/policies/docs/ems/privacy_notice.md

 * 2018, August 2: This document was derived from the above.
 * 2020, July 15: Document revision
 * 2020, August 14: Updates to section 2.2.2 and 2.10
+* 2020, October 2: Update to section 2 to include Gitter user data and section 2.2.2 to include Sentry error log collection